Yash5103/pong-game-CI-CD-Pipeline/README.md

 ## 📄 Project Description

-This project focuses on setting up a **CI/CD pipeline** for deploying a Dockerized version of the **2048 Ping Pong Game** to AWS.
+This project focuses on setting up a **CI/CD pipeline** for deploying a Dockerized version of the **Ping Pong Game** to AWS.
 The pipeline automates the process of building, testing, and deploying the game to a scalable infrastructure using:

 - **Amazon ECS**
 - **Amazon ECR**